stumpjumper/k-test/README.md

 # k-test
-Help USAFA Dollies study for their knowledge tests
+Help USAFA Doolie'ss study for their knowledge tests